dawnleblanc11/myreadmemaker/README.md

   ![License:MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

   # MYREADMEMAKER
-  ### quickly and easily generate a README file by using a command-line application to generate one.
-This allows the project creator to devote more time working on the project.
+  ### Designed to quickly and easily generate a README file by using a command-line application to generate one.
+This allows the project creator to devote more time working on the project and less time creating a README.
+It utilizes node and inquirer to dynamically generate a markdown file from the command line.
   ## Table of Contents

   * [Installation](#installation)